hanseaston/pandemic-produce-delivery-project/README.md

   <br /><p>I am Hans.
 I am currently pusuring a computer science major at Univerisity of Washington.
 I am really excited to build up this website using my programming skills, and I am even more excited to collaborate with other amazing developers to contribute to something meaningful.</p>
 <br /><br />

+# Join our open-source Project!

+<p> This is a beginner-friendly open-source project aimed for social good.
+We are always looking for more people, like you, to contribute!</p>
+<p> Inserting a paragpgrah on why open source is good </p>
+<p> My personal belief on open-source </p>
+<p> Contributing first time can be hard.
+Why?
+Personal experince </p>
+<p> More encourgement on joining, while listing out certain essential requirements"

 # First Contributions